 Nothing was left to chance.

-I thought about that as it relates to brick and mortar retail.
+I thought about that as it relates to professional selling in brick and mortar stores.

 So much work goes into the right location, the right product selection, the right merchandising.